ms-iot/content/en-US/win10/samples/Blinky.md

 ### Deploy your app

 1. With the application open in Visual Studio, set the architecture in the toolbar dropdown.
 If you're building for MinnowBoard Max, select `x86`.
-If you're building for Raspberry Pi 2 or the DragonBoard, select `ARM`.
+If you're building for Raspberry Pi 2 or 3 or the DragonBoard, select `ARM`.

 2. Next, in the Visual Studio toolbar, click on the `Local Machine` dropdown and select `Remote Machine`<br/>